pschaus/book_lepl1402/source/part1.rst

 While loops
 -----------

-The while statement in Java is very similar to its namesake in Python.
-It repeats one or more statements as long a condition is met.
+The while loop in Java is very similar to its namesake in Python.
+It repeats one or more statements (we call them the *body* of the loop) as long a condition is met.
 Here is an example calculating the sum of the numbers from 0 to 9 (again, the surrounding "main" method is not shown):

 ..  code-block:: java